SummaryRead the full fact sheet

 - Circulatory death - Is the irreversible loss of function of circulation after a cardiac arrest from which the patient cannot or should not be resuscitated.
 It can also be the planned withdrawal of life-sustaining treatment from a patient within the Intensive Care Unit or the Emergency Department.

-For circulatory death, the patient is monitored closely and donation will only precede once circulation irrevocable ceases.
+For circulatory death, the patient is monitored closely and donation will only proceed once circulation irrevocably ceases.
 Timeframes are very short for this pathway of organ donation because organs cannot be without oxygenated blood and outside the body for a long period of time.

-- Living donation - Whilst you are still alive you can choose to donate a kidney, a small section of your liver, or discarded bone from a hip or knee replacement.
-Australia also has a paired kidney exchange programme that helps people who need a kidney transplant, but don’t have a compatible live-donor.
+- Living donation - While you are still alive you can choose to donate a kidney, a small section of your liver, or discarded bone from a hip or knee replacement.
+There is also a joint Australian and New Zealand programme called the Australian and New Zealand Paired Kidney Exchange that helps people who need a kidney transplant, but don’t have a compatible live donor.

 Registering to be a donor